jmcoronelr/Tarea1/README.md

 This is an application build with Java.
 The goal of the project is to get the monthly payment of a given lease.
 # Project Structure
 Tarea_1<br>
-├── .idea # IntelliJ IDEA project configuration files ├── .gitignore # Git ignore file to exclude local files<br>
+├── .idea # IntelliJ IDEA project configuration files<br>
+├── .gitignore # Git ignore file to exclude local files<br>
 ├── Employee_record.java # Java file with employee management logic<br>
 ├── Lease_Payment.java # Java file with lease management logic<br>